mateusz-kolodziejczyk/movie-app/README.md

 ## Routing.

-......
-Insert a list of the additional routes supported by your Movies Fan app.
-If relevant, specify which of the routes require authentication, i.e. protected/private.

-+ /movie/:id/cast (public) - displays an abridged version of the cast list on a movie page
++ /movies/:id/cast (public) - displays an abridged version of the cast list on a movie page
-+ /reviews/:id/full-cast (public) - displays the full cast of a movie on a separate page
++ /movies/:id/full-cast (public) - displays the full cast of a movie on a separate page
 + /movies/top-rated(public) - displays a list of the top rated movies on tmdb
 + /person/:id(public) - displays information about a particular person
 + /movies/watchlist(public) - displays a list of all the movies added to the watchlist